How To Register An Emotional Support Dog In Australia

-The first reason is that they have a good insight into your condition.
+- They have good insight into your condition.
 They’re specialized in mental health and can understand better your needs, including those of having an emotional support pet.

-Secondly, because animal-assisted therapy is a form of psychotherapy treatment.
-That’s not to say your family doctor couldn’t know about this kind of therapy.
+- Animal-assisted therapy is a form of psychotherapy treatment.
+That’s not to say your family doctor doesn't know about this kind of therapy.
 But in general, mental health professionals are more acquainted with the matter.

 Use Your Letter

 Having a recommendation letter won’t automatically allow your pooch to go to certain public spaces.
 To avoid awkward situations, you should always request access to these places, by phone or mail.

 Related: Service Dog Vests Australia.

 Emotional support animals are more than just pets.
 Their connection with humans provides different benefits, to both mind and body.

 Some studies have shown that interacting with animals can decrease cortisol levels.
 Cortisol is a stress-related hormone produced by adrenal glands.
 Among other things, it manages how your body uses different nutrients, regulates blood pressure and boosts energy levels.
 You've probably felt that stress relief just by petting your dog's fur after a difficult day.
 I know I have!

 Holding and petting a dog makes people feel less lonely and anxious.
 Taking care of an animal also gives people a sense of purpose, as they’re caring for another being that depends on them (3).
 This is especially helpful for those with mental illness.
 Caring for an animal companion keeps their mind off those things that make them anxious.
 Plus, it motivates them to go out and stay active.